coreeng/knowledge-platform/bootcamp-resources/autograding/README.md

 Each autograding module has its own directory within the `autograding` folder, which contains:
     - the Go BDD tests packaged in a docker image
     - the helm charts for installing the necessary infrastructure

+## Note

+Makefile will use minikube's docker daemon for building and storing images.

 ## How to run the autograding locally

 - `make install-pushgateway`